EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Subscribing from the start

-When you need to process all the events in the store, including historical events, you'd need to subscribe from the beginning.
-You can either subscribe to receive events from a single stream, or subscribe to `$all` if you need to process all events in the database.
+If you need to process all the events in the store, including historical events, you'll need to subscribe from the beginning.
+You can either subscribe to receive events from a single stream or subscribe to `$all` if you need to process all events in the database.

 ### Subscribing to a stream